- Home

 Communicating with your partner

-While it can feel easier to avoid talking about sex when you are both coping with the demands of cancer and treatment, this can often lead to frustration and confusion, as neither of you will have your needs met.
-See this table for some ways to start talking to your partner.
+It can seem easier to avoid talking about sex when you are both coping with the demands of cancer and treatment, but this often leads to frustration and confusion, as neither of you will feel like you are having your needs met.
 Let your partner know what you’re going through and how they can help you cope.
-It could help to acknowledge that your relationship is changing and that you both need time to adjust.
+It may help to talk about how your relationship is changing and that you both need time to adjust.

 Tips for communicating with your partner

-- It helps to set aside time for intimacy.
+- It helps to set aside time for other types of intimacy.

 - Plan to have a regular meal together or go for a walk.

-- Try to focus on activities that don’t involve penetrative sex such as hugging, skin-to-skin contact or massage.
+- Try to focus on sensual activities that don’t involve penetrative sex, such as hugging, skin-to-skin contact or massage.

 - If you need support talking to each other, consider counselling – call Cancer Council 13 11 20 or ask your doctor or nurse how to find a counsellor in your area.